Steel and Aluminum Imports 232 Tariffs

 Downstream and Derivative Products

-Derivative steel products outside of the U.S. from steel "melted and poured" in the U.S. are not subject to the 25% tariff.
+Derivative steel products processed in another country from steel articles that were "melted and poured" in the U.S. and derivative aluminum products processed in another country from aluminum articles that were "smelted and cast" in the U.S. are not subject to the 25% tariff.

 Steel Import Data